DurgeshKumar143/csharpnote/README.md

 ===========================
 => An abstract function is a function of base class that has not any definition is has declaration only

-=> It is mandatory for child class to ovverride abstract function of base class
+=> It is mandatory for child class to ovverride abstract function of base class or child class cam also be declared as an abstact class then it can deney(ignor) to override abstarct class

 => An abstract function is a funtion without definition in base class.